Nyambura765/ZeroKnowledgeProofs/INTRODUCTION/INTRO.md

 • **Compliance and Auditing** - Demonstrate regulatory compliance without exposing sensitive operational details

 • **Machine Learning (zkML)** - Prove correct model execution or properties without revealing model weights or input data

+## Key Features of ZKPs

+**Completeness** - If a statement is true, an honest prover can convince an honest verifier with high probability

+**Soundness** - If a statement is false, no malicious prover can convince an honest verifier except with negligible probability

+**Zero-knowledge** - The verifier learns nothing about the secret beyond the validity of the statement being proven